PassiveLemon/nix-xl/README.md

 }
 ```

-Todo:
+# Todo
+Core:
-- [ ] Implement languages
+- [x] Implement languages
-  - [ ] Some languages are not in the plugins repo so we need to either manually reference them or allow the user to define new plugins
   - [x] Put them into their own `/plugins/languages` directory and create a lua file to require them
+  - [x] External repo languages
+  - [ ] Custom languages

+- [ ] Implement libraries (WIP)
+  - [ ] Most libraries require some package building so we need some derivations
+  - [ ] External repo libraries
+  - [ ] Custom libraries

 - [ ] Implement plugins
-  - [ ] Some plugins are not in the plugins repo so we need to either manually reference them or allow the user to define new plugins
+  - [ ] External repo plugins
+  - [ ] Custom plugins

+General:
+- [ ] nvfetcher to update plugin versions.
+Check every couple days or so since plugins aren't updated too frequently

-- [ ] Implement libraries
+- [ ] Config/init declaration

-  - [ ] Some plugins are not in the plugins repo so we need to either manually reference them or allow the user to define new plugins
+- When finished, fix up "lite-xl-test" path to "lite-xl".
+Currently present in languages.nix, libraries.nix

+Other:
 - [ ] Evergreen
-  - [ ]?
-Build the SO's ourself
+  - [ ] Need to build the shared objects so we need some derivations
-  - [ ] Put Evergreen highlights into their own `/plugins/evergreen_languages` directory and create a lua file to require them
+  - [ ] Put Evergreen highlights into their own `/plugins/evergreen_languages` directory and create a lua file to require them (Similar to languages)

-- [ ] When finished, fix up "lite-xl-test" to "lite-xl"
+  - [ ] Custom languages
-  - Present in languages.nix